FelipePicchi/Felipe_abe516x/index.md

     * Title = string that will be displayed as graph title (i.e., "Farm1 Sep-Oct 2022 @ 20min")
     * Data = input desired data frame to have a feature smoothed (i.e., "Farm1_20min_SepDec2022")
     * variable = string representing the farm feature of interest. (i.e., "East Room Humidity", "Nort Room Temp"...)
     * window_size = int, timedelta, str, offset, or BaseIndexer subclass.
 Size of the moving window: If an integer, the fixed number of observations used for each window.
 If a timedelta, str, or offset, the time period of each window.
 Each window will be a variable sized based on the observations included in the time-period.
-This is only valid for datetimelike indexes.
+This is only valid for datetimelike indexes
     * output_plot = bool, default False.
+Whether to include the Plotly graph in the result containig tracing for both actual and smoothed data

+### Smoothing with Savitzky-Golay

+Smoothing using [Savitzky-Golay](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.savgol_filter.html) is the second of three smoothing techniques I explore in this project.
+This is also used to reduce noise and to extract trends from time-series data.
+It works by fitting a polynomial function to a sliding window of data points and using the coefficients of that polynomial to estimate the smoothed value at the center of the window.
+This process is repeated for each data point in the series, resulting in a smoothed time series.
+Unlike moving average smoothing, Savitzky-Golay smoothing allows for the preservation of high-frequency features in the data while still reducing noise.

+#### Function description:

+* **my_savgolFilter(Title, Data, variable, window_size, poly_order, output_plot=False)**:

+    * Title = string that will be displayed as graph title (i.e., "Farm1 Sep-Oct 2022 @ 20min")
+    * Data = input desired data frame to have a feature smoothed (i.e., "Farm1_20min_SepDec2022")
+    * variable = string representing the farm feature of interest. (i.e., "East Room Humidity", "Nort Room Temp"...)
+    * window_size = integer with the length of the filter window (i.e., the number of coefficients).
+If mode is ‘interp’, window_length must be less than or equal to the size of the variable input
+    * poly_order = integer representing the order of the polynomial used to fit the samples. poly_order must be less than window_length
+    * output_plot = bool, default False.
+Whether to include the Plotly graph in the result containig tracing for both actual and smoothed data

+### Smoothing with Wavelet Transform

+Smoothing using [Wavelet Transform](https://pywavelets.readthedocs.io/en/0.2.2/index.html#) is the last smoothing technique I explore in this project.
+As the previous, this technique is used for reducing noise and identifying trends in time-series data.
+It works by decomposing the signal into a series of wavelet coefficients at different scales and frequencies specified by the user.
+By discarding the high-frequency coefficients representing noise or other data fluctuations, the smoothed signal preserves the low-frequency coefficients corresponding to more prevalent trends in the data.
+Different from the other methods, this is a bit more complex, given the various wavelet [families](https://wavelets.pybytes.com/) I can experiment with.

+#### Function description:

+* **my_waveletFilter(Title, Data, variable, wavelet, level, output_plot=False)**:
+    * Title = string that will be displayed as graph title (i.e., "Farm1 Sep-Oct 2022 @ 20min")
+    * Data = input desired data frame to have a feature smoothed (i.e., "Farm1_20min_SepDec2022")
+    * variable = string representing the farm feature of interest. (i.e., "East Room Humidity", "Nort Room Temp"...)
+    * wavelet = string wavelet to use in the transform (i.e., "db1", "haar", "bior"...)
+    * level = integer representing the number of decomposition steps to perform
-Whether to include the Plotly graph in the result containig tracing for both actual and smoothed data.
+    * output_plot = bool, default False.
+Whether to include the Plotly graph in the result containig tracing for both actual and smoothed data